jcubic/sysend.js/README.md

 ## sysend.js

 sysend.js is small library that allow to send message between page that are open in same browser.
 They need to be in same domain.
 The library don't use any dependencies and use HTML5 LocalStorage API.
 You can send any object that can be serialized to JSON.

+Tested only in GNU/Linux Chromium

 ## Usage